 Questions: Contact Emily Wall (email@example.com) or call 796-6113

-Tidal Echoes will be available for purchase on April 19, 2013, 7 p.m., EG 112- Lecture Hall.
-Come join us for the launch.
+Tidal Echoes will be available for purchase during the Tidal Echoes launch on Friday, April 15, 2016 at 7 p.m. in the Egan Lecture Hall (EG 112).
+The cost is $5.00 each.
+Come join us for the launch!

 Purchase Tidal Echoes